Rest • Remembrance • Return

 Rest is not separate from life.
 It is part of a healthy cycle.

 Many of us live rich, meaningful and full lives.
 We care deeply.
 We contribute to our families, communities and workplaces.
-We navigate periods of growth, responsibility, change and transition.
+We navigate growth, responsibility, change and transition.

-Grounded in Dr Danielle Arabena’s work as a GP, women’s health practitioner, educator, restorative yoga and meditation teacher, storyteller and advocate for relational approaches to health and wellbeing, Wild Moon Lodge brings together contemporary understandings of nervous system health, Indigenous Knowledge systems and Sacred Ama Songlines — an emerging relational framework exploring connection, cycles, belonging and the wisdom carried within body, story and Country.
+Grounded in Dr Danielle Arabena’s work as a GP, women’s health practitioner, educator, storyteller, restorative yoga and meditation teacher, and advocate for relational approaches to health, Wild Moon Lodge brings together contemporary understandings of nervous system care, Danielle’s Torres Strait Islander identity, connection with Country, seasonal wisdom, restorative practice and Sacred Ama Songlines®.

 THE PHILOSOPHY

-Like winter in the natural world, periods of stillness allow what has been depleted to be replenished.
+Like winter in the living world, periods of stillness create the conditions for renewal.

 Rest is not indulgent.